What preferences are available for updating Oracle B2C Service sites through the Auto Update Program (AUP)?

 File Sync copies files from the production site to the upgrade site 8 hours before the cutover, so changes made in the production environment are not lost when the upgrade site file system goes live during the cutover.
 For more details about File Sync, please refer to the following answer:

-Oracle Service Cloud update related communications are currently available in English and Japanese.
-Changing the language setting will modify the language used in the automated e-mails sent from Oracle Service Cloud update incidents.
+Oracle B2C Service update related communications are currently available in English and Japanese.
+Changing the language setting will modify the language used in the automated e-mails sent from Oracle B2C Service update incidents.